callnovo-cc/blog/_posts/2026-08-24-multilingual-ai-translation-customer-support.md

 Vince Lupe is the founder of Callnovo Contact Center, a global BPO providing multilingual customer support across 65+ languages.

-## Disclosure

-This article was drafted with AI assistance and reviewed by Callnovo Contact Center staff before publication.
-All statistics cited are drawn from the named third-party sources linked above; no Callnovo-specific performance figures are asserted in this article.

 ## References

 Callnovo. (n.d.-a). *Multilingual customer service that drives global growth*. [https://callnovo.ai/multilingual-support/](https://callnovo.ai/multilingual-support/)